kLabUM/rrcf/paper/paper.md

-Here, we validate a test case from the original RRCF paper involving two dense clusters of 3-dimensional points in which almost all the variation occurs in the first dimension.
+Here, we validate a test case from the original RRCF paper involving two dense clusters of 3-dimensional points in which almost all the variation occurs in the first dimension [@guha_2016_robust].
 Consider two clusters consisting of 1000 points each distributed according to $x_i \sim \mathcal{N}([5 \ 0 \ 0]^T, 0.01 \cdot I)$ for the first class and $x_i \sim \mathcal{N}([-5 \ 0 \ 0]^T, 0.01 \cdot I)$ for the second class.
 Add to this point set 10 collusive outlier points distributed